xebialabs/xl-docker-images/docs/environment-variables.md

 ##### `XLD_IN_PROCESS`
 - value: "true", "false"
+- default: "true"
 - Used to control if internal in-process worker will be used or not .. if you need to use external workers then this need to be set to false

 ##### `XLD_TASK_QUEUE_NAME`
 - value: "queue-name"